Learn from our community: Supporting war veterans

 According to this article in The Conversation, being a military personnel comes with exposure to trauma during combat, peace-keeping missions, border protection, disaster and humanitarian relief, and training accidents.
 Veterans may have also experienced significant emotional and psychological impact.
 As such, the support they need also varies significantly.

-Independent Support Workers operating via the Mable platform provide support services to people from all walks of life, including war veterans.
+Independent support workers operating via the Mable platform provide support services to people from all walks of life, including war veterans.
 To commemorate this year’s Anzac Day, we asked support workers operating via Mable to share their experience and insights on providing support to veterans.

 “These psychosocial challenges may be impacting their families, friends and general quality of life.
 Support workers can guide veterans to seek counselling for resilience building, anger management, substance abuse, suicidal ideations and various other mental challenges as well as identifying stressors and implementing strategies.”